netdata/netdata/packaging/docker/README.md

 For a permanent installation on a public server, you should [secure the Netdata instance](../../docs/netdata-security.md).
 This section contains an example of how to install netdata with an SSL reverse proxy and basic authentication.

 You can use the following docker-compose.yml and Caddyfile files to run Netdata with Docker.
-Replace the Domains and email address for [Letsencrypt](https://letsencrypt.org/) before starting.
+Replace the Domains and email address for [Let's Encrypt](https://letsencrypt.org/) before starting.

 ### Prerequisites
 * [Docker](https://docs.docker.com/install/#server)